fsouza/go-dockerclient/README.markdown

 This package presents a client for the Docker remote API.
 It also provides support for the extensions in the [Swarm API](https://docs.docker.com/swarm/swarm-api/).
-It currently supports the Docker API up to version 1.23.

 This package also provides support for docker's network API, which is a simple passthrough to the libnetwork remote API.
 Note that docker's network API is